Using Server-Sent-Events (SSE) in .NET

 });

-// Listen to the error event, triggered when a connection error occurs
+// Listen for the error event, which triggers when a connection error occurs

 sse.addEventListener('error', function (e) {